SuleimanFarah/sunpy/SOCIS/2015/SOCIS-2015-Alex-Hamilton.md

 Project
 ========

-The solar Corona is an area of very active research and yet the 3D magnetic field can’t be directly mapped except for rare exceptional cases, it can only be inferred by using photospheric magnetograms to extrapolate the magnetic field above.
+The solar Corona is an area of very active research and yet the 3D magnetic field can't be directly mapped except for rare exceptional cases, it can only be inferred by using photospheric magnetograms to extrapolate the magnetic field above.
 Basic potential field extrapolations use the Greens Function method, modelling the magnetic field at each point as the integral sum of contributions from each point in the photosphere.
 An example can be seen in figure 1.

 Fig 1: Potential Field Extrapolation from dummy Gaussian boundary data.